gbdrummer/symbiocss/00_introduction.md

 HTML and CSS code should:

-1. be clean and semantic.
+1. be clean and semantic,
-2. be modular and composable.
+2. be modular and composable,
-3. employ consistent and repeatable patterns.
+3. employ consistent and repeatable patterns,
 4. be easy to read and understand by any size team.

 There are a number of very well-conceived methodologies out there, like OOCSS, SMACSS, and ITCSS.
 Unfortunately, despite their individual strengths, none of them meet all these requirements for me.